wellsaid-labs/tts-evaluation/docs/VOICE_OVER_INVARIANTS.md

 A voice-actor, even during a session, may not be consistent.
 We also have some datasets with much longer sessions.
 We have some work to-do to resolve this inconsistency.
-We've found, sometimes, that longer sessions indicates that the voice-actor stitched together multiple files from seperate recording sessions.
+We've found, sometimes, that longer sessions indicates that the voice-actor stitched together multiple files from separate recording sessions.

 ## Yes / No Questions